Methods

 Recursively applies functions on the

-object to produce a new object matching its definition, which is then merged with the original object.
-If a key exists in both objects, the value from the result of applying thespec
+specobject to produce a new object matching its definition, which is then merged with the original object.
+If a key exists in both objects, the value from the result of applying thespecwill take precedence.

 - Source: